cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-This example shows a single Event state with one action that calls the "greeting" function.
+This example shows a single Event task with one action that calls the "greeting" function.
-The event state consumes cloud events of type "greetingEventType".
-When an even with this type is consumed, the Event state performs a single action that calls the defined "greeting" function.
+The event task consumes cloud events of type "greetingEventType".
+When an even with this type is consumed, the Event task performs a single action that calls the defined "greeting" function.

 For the sake of the example we assume that the cloud event we will consume has the format: